Karvy-Singh/autoPPT/README.md

 4. Upload `.pptx` or `.potx` template
 5. Click **Generate presentation** → **Download .pptx**

 > **Note**: Keys are kept only in memory for the request and aren’t persisted by the app.
-If you host this yourself, ensure your platform’s logging doesn’t capture secrets (see Security below).
+If you host this yourself, ensure your platform’s logging doesn’t capture secrets.

 ---